DemkivV/deep-learning-experiments/README.md

 Take a look at [the official website](http://yann.lecun.com/exdb/mnist/) for more info.
 According to [this source](http://www.pymvpa.org/datadb/mnist.html), it's licensed with *Creative Commons Attribution-ShareAlike 3.0*.
 It's easily accessible within Keras and commonly used for deep learning introductions.

+As with all mentioned very low resolution datasets, with a *GTX 1070* it took roughly 5–6min for 25 epochs.
+Though, improvements for such simple tasks actually slowed down already after a few epochs.

 <!-- TODO: Add a few example images -->

 ## Fashion MNIST